Azure/arc_jumpstart_drops/script_automation/arc_k8s_secret_store_extension/README.md

 ## Overview

-#### Using Secret Store extension to fetch secrets in Azure Arc-enabled Kubernetes cluster
+#### Using Secret Store extension to fetch secrets in Arc-enabled Kubernetes cluster
 This Jumpstart drop provides comprehensive automation to set up a lightweight Kubernetes (K3s) cluster, connect it to Azure Arc and configure the Azure Key Vault Secret Store Extension.
-Secret Store extension synchronizes secrets from Azure Key Vault to your Kubernetes cluster.
+Secret Store extension synchronizes secrets from Key Vault to your Kubernetes cluster.
 The automation script handles the installation of all necessary dependencies and deploys a sample application that demonstrates the use of the synchronized secrets within the Kubernetes environment.
-This setup ensures that your Kubernetes applications can securely access secrets stored in Azure Key Vault, even when operating offline.
+This setup ensures that your Kubernetes applications can securely access secrets stored in Key Vault, even when operating offline.

 > ⚠️ **Disclaimer:** Secret Store Extension is currently in public preview.
 For further details and updates on availability, please refer to the [Secret Store extension Documentation](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/secret-store-extension).